intmus/intas19-20/forum/suggestions.md

 ---
 layout: forum
-title: IBMT Forum - Typos and Website Suggestions
+title: Aural Skills Forum - Typos and Website Suggestions
 ---

 Please use this thread to report issues with the website and text so we can (*try to*) fix them.